10 Step Guide to the Planning Permission Process

 1. Preparation – 1 week

 During this stage, we add the location map and site details to the application.
 This is when we produce the planning drawings of your designs.
-If your planning permission application requires planning and design statement, these will be written and added to the application and all 3rd party consultants are sourced and collated ready for submission.
+If your planning permission application requires a planning and design statement, these will be written and added to the application and all 3rd party consultants are sourced and collated ready for submission.

 2. Applying for Planning Permission & Application Fee – 1 week